 There is no question that small jigs and plastics work for trout.
 I've had trout grab them near the end of the retrieve, with only a few feet of line still beyond the rod tip - and then start jumping!
 As exciting as that is, I have found that spoons and plugs elicit an even more dramatic response.
 When fishing a pool that has more than a few trout in it, it is not unusual for several to race each other to get to the lure first.
 I don't know if it is the flash or the action or a combination of both, but something about both spoons, spinners and plugs draws strikes from fish that have ignored a jig and plastic.

 Areas require single hook lures, mostly single hook spoons or plugs that might have a single hook or a pair of single hooks.
 The hooks on lures that are designed specifically for Areas are all barbless.
-The Smith Pure spoons are intended for use in streams for wild trout as well as in Areas for stocked trout.
-They have micro barbed hooks but the barbs are easy to bend down for use in Areas.
-The Smith Pure spoons came in 1.5g, 2g, 2.7g, 3.5g - up to 18g.
+The Shimano Slim Swimmer spoons work as well in streams for wild trout as in Areas for stocked trout.
+They have barbless hooks and come in 1.5g, 2.5g 3.5g and 5g weights.

 Although in Japan spoons are used primarily in the Areas, I have done very well using spoons in streams.